kl3lia/Databricks-AzureML-MLOPs/README.md

 # MLOps with AzureML & Databricks for Real Time Inference
-## How to implement DataOps/MLOps using Azure Devops, Databricks, MLFlow, Azure ML
+## How to implement MLOps using Azure Devops, Databricks, MLFlow, Azure ML

 Operationalizing Data Analytics and Machine Learning workloads can be challenging; because the ecosystem of platforms and services involved used to build such workloads is big; which increases the complexity of deploying such workloads to production.
 The complexity also increases with the continous adoption of running in containers and using container orchestration frameworks such as Kubernetes.